JarVices/MsfMania/README.md

 The main objective being antivirus evasion, this code contains random functions allowing it.
 It also contains evasion functions that the user can configure himself.

-# Version 1.0.1
+# Version 1.0.2
  New features:

- 1. Compile stager with you favorite ICON !
- 2. You can use the "back" command and CTRL+C to exit program safety !
- 3. Code redesign !
+In this version you can now, at the end of the generation of a payload automatically launch a msfconsole handler.
+To save you time.
+This avoids opening a shell manually, typing information, etc....